dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

 ## Scope
 In this workshop we will tackle, hands-on, the basic principles employed to generate consensus genome sequences of *E. coli* that caused the outbreak in Germany, and identify the serotypes involved in outbreaks, virulence factors, and possible anti-microbial resistance genes (AMRs).
 We will use the genome sequencing data of an isolate from a 16-year-old girl admitted to hospital with bloody diarrhea and abdominal pain.
+Read more about this dataset [[1]](#1).

 ## Prerequisite